Ada-Developers-Academy/core-cs-fundamentals/recursion/intro-to-recursion.md

 <br />

-Calculating the fibonacci sequence follows a recursive algorithm.
+Calculating the Fibonacci sequence follows a recursive algorithm.
 Its solution depends on the solutions of smaller versions of the same problem.

 <br />